antonadelow/Transformer-Based-Learned-Primal-Dual-Reconstruction-for-PET/README.md

 # Transformer-Based-Learned-Primal-Dual-Reconstruction-for-PET

-Code used for the Master Thesis Transformer-Based Learned Primal-Dual Reconstruction for PET.
+Code used in the Master Thesis Transformer-Based Learned Primal-Dual Reconstruction for PET.

 Positron Emission Tomography (PET) is a medical imaging technique that